Key Event Planning Skills to Highlight on Your Resume

 Employers want to know about you now, not where you want to be in five years.
 Don't lead off with your aspirations even though this is a commonly recommended resume section.

 Use the top of the page to summarize your best accomplishments instead.
 Tell potential employers what you can do for them.
-Keep it brief.
-You'll go into details later.

 Clearly Define Your Past Positions

 The title of your current and past positions can mean different things to different prospective employers.
 The daily responsibilities of an event coordinator at a convention center are significantly different from their non-profit counterparts, so don’t rely on job titles only to illustrate your skills and expertise.

 Think about the positions you've held, the daily routines you established, and the accomplishments in each position.
 Then, translate those tasks into an accurate description of your capabilities.